CircuitChaos/vtlivesgram/README.md

 exceeded, then there wouldn't be enough samples to calculate the needed number of frequency bins.

-When you move the mouse pointer across the window, a status bar will show you the frequency at given column and current signal magnitude in dBFS (current, not the one pointed-to by the mouse – horizontal position of the mouse pointer is not used).
+When you move the mouse pointer across the window, a status bar will show you the frequency at given column and current signal magnitude in dBFS (current, not the one pointed-to by the mouse – vertical position of the mouse pointer is not used).
 Status bar also shows the current timestamp read from the input.